Kubia-Beta/Equality-Compass/README.md

 # FAQ
 > Where is the Chrome version?

 Planned.
 I want to be more release-ready before I port this over to Chrome as well.
+It's my first Chrome addon, so I have to pay a fee.

 > When will this release?